You have exceeded your shopping time limit and your shopping cart has been emptied.

 In 2016, the RA board approved a new capital project methodology called “Full Facility Enhancements” or “Full Facility Projects.”
 This methodology focuses on revitalization of facilities as a singular unit instead of replacement of individual amenities.
 The prior methodology looked at facilities on an amenity by amenity basis spread out over several years.
 The goal is to improve RA facilities in a complete manner and create a greater impact to the membership.

 The association seeks all members' input and involvement to identify opportunities to improve the Hook Road site through a community engagement and design process.
-Additionally, a working group will be formed to focus on the project.
+Additionally, a working group was formed to focus on the project.

 If you have questions about this project, contact us at HookRoadInfo@Reston.org.